Sign up to Sharon's emailing list by clicking on this link here or, if not, read the information below.

 Please be aware, that MPs are elected to represent their constituents in Parliament on national government matters.
-Your local Councillors are elected to represent you in local government matters.
+Your local Councillors are elected to represent you in local government matters - including planning.
 MPs are not in charge of the Council or Local Councillors.

 When it comes to local issues such as: litter, bin collections, planning, anti-social behaviour, local social services provision or housing, contacting your local Councillor is generally your best route to try first, although I am happy to try and help you and your Local Councillor with these issues as well, if I can.